MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/enable-project.md

 ---
-title: How to enable your project to work with Azure Developer CLI
+title: Enable your project to work with Azure Developer CLI
 description: How to convert an application to an Azure developer enabled template.
 author: puicchan
 ms.author: puichan